wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 ### Verifier Function

 Verifier function checks transactions and orders that are sent from dApp account (in other words it does the same as the account script).
-The verifier function should be adorned with the `@Verifier(tx)` annotation, where `tx` is the transaction or the order that that the function is currently checking.
+The verifier function should be marked with the `@Verifier(tx)` annotation, where `tx` is the transaction or the order that that the function is currently checking.

 For a detailed description, see the [Verifier Function](/en/ride/functions/verifier-function) article.